DROP DEAD CITY – Review by Diane Carson

 The Vanishing Mr. Beame

-THE NEW YORK REVIEW: With absorbing footage of gutted apartment buildings and ravaged storefronts, Drop Dead City anatomizes the drama of New York’s descent into near bankruptcy.
+THE NEW YORK REVIEW OF BOOKS: With absorbing footage of gutted apartment buildings and ravaged storefronts, Drop Dead City anatomizes the drama of New York’s descent into near bankruptcy.

 Drop dead again?
 New film finds NYC’s 1975 fiscal crisis still haunting the city today.